Columbia County school district host ‘let’s talk’ series focusing on gang violence

-COLUMBIA COUNTY (WJBF)- Parents and local residents had the opportunity to hear from representatives in the columbia county legal system on ways to prevent gang violence and drug use in schools.
+COLUMBIA COUNTY, Ga.
+(WJBF)- Parents and local residents had the opportunity to hear from representatives in the Columbia County legal system on ways to prevent gang violence and drug use in schools.

 “I have seen flyers left at elementary schools about meetings related to gang development.
-It is sinister that these older gang members , and by old they typically are 18 and into their twenties” Todd Hughes, Assistant District Attorney with Columbia County.
+It is sinister that these older gang members , and by old they typically are 18 and into their twenties,” says Todd.

 Local officials say social media can play a part in this.